What was a typical Medieval castle layout?

-This was a fortified entrance, with numerous different doors and portcullises, used to guard the entrance.
+The gatehouse was a fortified entrance, with numerous different doors and portcullises, tricks and obstacles, all used to guard the castle.
 It wasn't uncommon to see two different gatehouses - one on the outer-castle, and one on the inner (if the outer one was breached).

 A later solution again was the drawbridge.
 In actual fact, a chained drawbridge (as we think of it today) was an uncommon feature of a typical Medieval castle layout.